Britain's FTSE steadies, underpinned by commodities

 “However, we need to see more positive numbers from China before investors can start supporting this uptrend.”

-The energy index also gained 1.8 percent after oil prices rose for a third day to hit their highest in about eight months, boosted by industry data showing a larger than expected drawdown in U.S. inventories, worries about attacks on Nigeria’s oil industry and strong Chinese demand for crude.
+The energy index gained 1.2 percent after oil prices rose for a third day to hit their highest in about eight months, boosted by industry data showing a larger than expected drawdown in U.S. inventories, worries about attacks on Nigeria’s oil industry and strong Chinese demand for crude.

 Among individual stocks, Sainsbury’s showed choppy moves after Britain’s second-biggest supermarket chain reported a drop in quarterly underlying sales and cautioned that it did not expect market conditions to improve any time soon.